-At the recent “Stop the Iran Deal Rally” in front of the U.S. Capitol, presidential candidate Senator Ted Cruz identified some important truths.
+At a “Stop the Iran Deal Rally” in front of the U.S. Capitol, Senator Ted Cruz identified some important truths.
 Every Democratic Senator faces a choice, he said:

 Do you value the safety and security of the United States of America?
 Do you value standing with our friend and ally, the nation of Israel?
 Do you value the lives of millions of Americans?
 Or do you value more party loyalty to the Obama White House?

 To every Democratic Senator who said he or she will support this deal, I ask you to consider how will you look in the eyes of the mothers and fathers of our soldiers, the hundreds of soldiers, American soldiers, who were murdered in Iraq with Iranian IEDs that came from General Sulamani.
 This deal lifts sanctions on General Sulamani.
 Tell me . . . how you look a mom in the eyes and say “I voted to lift sanctions on the man who murdered your son when he was defending this nation.”